-The motherboard supports the Marvell® Virtual Cable Tester (VCT) Technology.
-The VCT virtually diagnose and report cable faults using the Time Domain Reflectometry (TDR).
-With this essential tool, installation and network diagnosis has never been easier.
-The VCT technology detects and reports open and shorted cables with up to 1 meter of accuracy.
-It also detects impedance mismatches, pair swaps, pair polarity problems and pair skew problems of up to 64ns.
+The motherboard supports the Marvell[®] Virtual Cable Tester (VCT) Technology.
+The VCT virtually diagnoses and reports cable faults using the Time Domain Reflectometry (TDR) tool.
+The VCT technology detects and reports open and shorted cables with up to one meter of accuracy.
+It also detects impedance mismatches, pair swaps, pair polarity problems, and pair skew problems of up to 64 ns.

 VCT remarkably reduces networking and support costs complementing a highly manageable and controlled network system.
-Also, this tool can be incorporated in the network systems software making it ideal for field support as well as development diagnostics.
+This tool can be incorporated in the network systems sofware making it ideal for field support as well as development diagnostics.